 Flea and Tick Control

-Since fleas can survive a cold winter by feeding on unprotected pets and ticks are active whenever it is warm enough outside for them to crawl about their surroundings, preventive measures should be taken year round.
+Since fleas can survive a cold winter by feeding on unprotected pets, and ticks are active whenever it is warm enough outside for them to crawl about their surroundings, preventative measures should be taken year round.
 By undergoing measures to inhibit these outbreaks, the diseases these parasites transmit to pets and people can also be mitigated or prevented.

-There are many safe and effective flea and tick control products available, and our veterinary team will help you choose the correct preventive regimen based on your pets risk factors and health status.
+There are many safe and effective flea and tick control products available, and our veterinary team will help you choose the correct preventative regimen based on your pet’s risk factors and health status.
 Once a year, it is important to discuss with your veterinarian which external pest control products are ideal for your household, based upon the everyday life of your pet.